EIIL’s approach to setting strategy provided some unexpected insights.

 But even a task as complex as ‘providing sufficient engineers for Europe’ can be brought down to smaller, albeit still complicated, problems for teams of intelligent specialists to address.
 Participants in this workshop identified attraction and retention sub-tasks which I look forward to sharing with our research consortia’.

 ‘What I like most about EIIL workshops is that you get more than just the workshop subject.
-We got into some really deep discussions about values, our own and those of our companies, and we also looked at a massive problem from an international government perspective and not just our own or our company’ said Yann Camus, President of JADE.
+We got into some really deep discussions about values, our own and those of our companies, and we also looked at a massive problem from an international government perspective and not just our own or our company’ said Yann Camus, President of JADE find best chiropractor in palm desert.
 ‘I thought I would learn a strategy process, but I got so much more.
 The experience of the EIIL team is awesome and really inspirational’.